 Confidential information is understood to include but not limited to the following: information about the corporation or its employees and students of which the director or committee member may acquire through their engagement as a director or committee member.
-Additionally, confidential information includes but is not limited to student information (personal identifiable information, academic information, behavioral information, legal action, legal matter or any other), employee information (personal identifiable information (personal identifiable information, or any other), legal actions involving Caribbean School, Inc., its Directors, officers, administrative personnel, employees, subsidiaries, endowments or any other legal action that directly or indirectly involves Caribbean School, Inc., the Board of Directors or any of its related entities; opinions, and conversations held during official and non-official Board of Directors, investigations carried out by the corporation in legal, student or employment matters, any/or other information deemed confidential by Caribbean School, Inc.
+Additionally, confidential information includes but is not limited to student information (personal identifiable information, academic information, behavioral information, legal action, legal matter or any other), employee information (personal identifiable information, employment information, disciplinary information, termination information, or any other), legal actions involving Caribbean School, Inc., its Directors, officers, administrative personnel, employees, subsidiaries, endowments or any other legal action that directly or indirectly involves Caribbean School, Inc., the Board of Directors or any of its related entities; opinions, and conversations held during official and non-official Board of Directors meetings, conversations and/or committee meetings, discussions held during executive session of the Board of Directors, investigations carried out by the corporation in legal, student or employment matters, any/or other information deemed confidential by Caribbean School, Inc.